The top 22 volcanoes around the world

 20. Mount St Helens, Washington

-Mount St Helens is responsible for the most catastrophic eruption in the US: in 1980, the side of the mountain blasted out over miles and miles of expensive timberland, destroying towns, highways and bridges and killing over 50 people.
-Steam still rises from the ice-laden crater rim, a nervy reminder of its potential force and continuing activity.
+Mount St Helens is known for the most catastrophic eruption in the US.
+In 1980, the side of the mountain exploded, destroying miles of timberland, towns, highways, and bridges, and killing over 50 people.
+Steam still rises from the ice-covered crater rim, a reminder of its potential power and ongoing activity.
+Recently, the area around Mount St Helens has become popular for hiking and scientific study, as researchers keep an eye on its volcanic activity.
+This makes it one of the most famous volcanoes in the world.

 Mount-Helens-Washington-shutterstock_144494764